Swindon Cable: Swindon Cable, The Local Channel and closure

 Radio Rental Cable Television started the UK's first pay-per-view movie channel, 'Cinematel' in 1981; the films were also shown on a sister cable operation in Chatham, Kent.
 They were broadcast from studios at 14 Victoria Hill, Swindon.
 The signals were encoded and the service was available only to subscribers, who needed 'set-top' boxes to decode the signal.

 When it was not showing films, the cable company produced some local programming.
-The first programmes were one-off documentaries but were soon followed by a live news-magazine format programme called 'Scene in Swindon'.
+The first programmes were one-off documentaries but these were soon followed by a live news-magazine format programme called 'Scene in Swindon'.
 Many of these programmes were presented by Sue Stevens, who had been involved with Swindon Viewpoint and who provided the in-vision links before and after the films.
-The company also provided a local teletext service, with pages about film information, horoscopes, recipes, local bus times and job vacancies.
-The graphics were designed by David Hounsell who also used same system to produce charts and diagrams for live budget and local election programmes.
+The company also provided a local teletext service, with pages of film information, horoscopes, recipes, local bus times and job vacancies.
+The graphics were designed by David Hounsell who used the same system to produce charts and diagrams for live budget and local election programmes.

-In 1985 the operation was re-branded as Swindon Cable and moved to new studios on the Hawksworth Industrial Estate.
-The new studios, the largest between London and Bristol, were formally opened by HRH Prince Michael, The Duke of Kent.
+In 1985, the operation was re-branded as Swindon Cable and moved to new studios on the Hawksworth Industrial Estate.
+The new studios, the largest between London and Bristol, were formally opened by Prince Michael, Duke of Kent.
 The news programme was also renamed as part of this move and became 'Focus on Swindon', produced by Sue Stevens with presenter/reporter Trevor Cribb.
 The production team included Jerry Duller, Paul Langcaster, Nick Claxton, Mark Bowes and many others.
 The channel increased the programme's frequency from twice a week to three times a week.
-Thorn EMI then sold its stake in the channel to British Telecom, which pulled the plug on 'Focus on Swindon' on 4 February 1986.
+Thorn EMI sold its stake in the channel to British Telecom, which pulled the plug on 'Focus on Swindon' on 4 February 1986.
 Bought-in content, such as CBS's daytime soap The Bold and the Beautiful, replaced the local programming.